 - 107 mg of alcohol in 100ml of urine

-The minimum penalty you could receive is a 12 months disqualification and a fine dependant on your financial means.
-Being charged with drink driving offence does not mean that you will automatically lose your license.
-It is important to carefully consider the circumstances of the offence to see if a special reason can be succesfully argued.
+The minimum penalty you could receive is a 12 months disqualification and a fine dependent on your financial means.
+Being charged with drink driving offence does not mean that you will automatically lose your licence.
+It is important to carefully consider the circumstances of the offence to see if a special reason can be successfully argued.

 Special reasons include: